Financial Inclusion: Access to Bank Accounts

 In regard to helping consumers manage their finances, some research suggests that consumers may particularly benefit from (1) access to affordable electronic payment system services and (2) a safe way to accumulate and hold emergency savings.
 These two consumer needs could partially be filled by upstart firms either partnering or competing with banks.
 However, developing a relationship with a bank may make it easier for a consumer to gain access to credit from the bank in the future.
 The government, the private sector, and the nonprofit sector all may be in a position to help increase access to these types of financial products for the underserved.
 More broadly, the FDIC notes that public trust in the national banking system is strengthened when it serves as many people as possible.

-The Community Reinvestment Act (CRA; P.L.
-95-128, 12 U.S.C. §§2901-2908) currently encourages banks to provide credit in the areas where they collect deposits, and it encourages banks to provide outreach initiatives to low- and moderate-income customers that would promote access to bank accounts and relationships.
-Certain policymakers suggest that changes to CRA or additional regulatory flexibility could encourage more banks to increase access to bank accounts and/or create new banks or branches in areas that are currently underserved by financial services.
+The Community Reinvestment Act of 1977 (CRA; P.L.
+95-128, Title VIII; 12 U.S.C. ยงยง2901-2908) currently encourages banks to provide credit in the areas where they collect deposits, and it encourages banks to provide outreach initiatives to low- and moderate-income customers that would promote access to bank accounts and relationships.
+Some policymakers suggest that changes to CRA or additional regulatory flexibility could encourage more banks to increase access to bank accounts and/or create new banks or branches in areas that are currently underserved by financial services.
 In addition, financial education programs or outreach initiatives coordinated by the government, financial institutions, or nonprofit organizations could promote access to bank accounts.

 Private industry is already responding to the unbanked population, so no additional policy responses may be needed.
-The unbanked share shows a clear downward trend since 1989, and new innovations in the marketplace might further decrease the number of unbanked households.
+The unbanked share shows a clear downward trend since 1989, and new innovations in the marketplace might have decreased the number of unbanked households.

-For example, new technologies may reduce the cost of providing more affordable financial products to unbanked and underbanked consumers.
-In recent years, fintech companies such as Chime, Dave, and Varo have offered no- fee checking account alternatives to those at traditional banks, with a focus on unbanked and underbanked consumers.
-Yet concerns exist for internet-based products around data privacy and cybersecurity.
+The rise in "Bank On" accounts at banks, which offer lower-cost basic transaction accounts, targeted at the unbanked population, yields some evidence suggesting that they have had an effect on the number of unbanked consumers.
+In addition, new technologies may reduce the cost of providing more affordable financial products to unbanked and underbanked consumers.
+In recent years, some fintech companies have offered no-fee checking account alternatives to those at traditional banks, with a focus on unbanked and underbanked consumers.

 Other policy proposals include the government directly providing accounts to retail customers (e.g., offering banking services at post offices or online through the Federal Reserve, which already provides accounts to banks).
-Opposition to these proposals often centers on the appropriate role for the government to compete with the private sector for consumers.
-Moreover, government bank accounts may fail to attract consumer demand or allocate resources effectively.
+Opposition to these proposals often centers on the appropriate role for the government to compete with the private sector.
+Government bank accounts may fail to attract consumer demand or allocate resources effectively.